Power and reflexive practice

 Written in an accessible way with vignettes, stories and dialogue, this critical history of aid provides practical tools and methodology for students in development studies, anthropology and international studies and for development practitioners to adopt the habit of reflexivity when helping to make a better world.

-See Duncan Green’s review at From Poverty to Power, an interview about the writing of the book at Gender at Work and in Open Democracy the story in Chapter 6 about trust, history and the making of a better world.
+See Duncan Green’s review at From Poverty to Power, and in Open Democracy the story in Chapter 6 about trust, history and the making of a better world.